 The highlight of the project is the #PaspasPermit, a business permit application system that allows the issuance of provisionary business permits within ten seconds after the payment confirmation.
 Applicants must create a new account on the website and fill out online forms with all the necessary details, computation of all taxes to be paid will appear.
 Payments can be made through Landbank, Development Bank of the Philippines or PayMaya and the actual copy of the permits can be delivered via Worldwide Express or Grab.

-Valenzuela is a liveable City.
-In 2014, the city government’s design proposal for a liveable and disaster resilient city has been judged second best at the government/evacuation center category of the Liveable Cities Design Challenge.
+Valenzuela is a liveable city.
+In 2014, the City Government’s design proposal for a liveable and disaster-resilient city was judged second best in the government/evacuation center category of the Liveable Cities Design Challenge.

 The City Government of Valenzuela envisions a city free from informal settler families (ISFs) living in danger zones.
 It is also committed in addressing poverty and restoring human dignity by implementing sustainable housing project which can provide safer and more decent homes and basic services to families living in danger zones in Valenzuela, thus the rise of Disiplina Village in Barangay Bignay and Ugong.